efsiatras/multiple-processes-bus-station-simulation/README.md

 # Bus Station Simulation with Multiple Processes
 A program simulating a bus station with multiple and different types of processes using semaphores and shared memory.
 The main goal of this program implementation was to practice with **fork**, **exec**, **semaphores** and **shared memory segment**.

-## Diagram
+Here's how the bus station looks like:
 ![Diagram of bus station](https://siatras.dev/img/bus-station.jpg)

 ## Compilation